Luminova Framework

 getField

-Get the first field that has validation error.
+Get the name of a field with a validation error.

 Parameters: